 1. What is dyslexia?

-Dyslexia is a language-based learning disorder which makes it difficult for individuals to connect written letters to the sounds they make.
+Dyslexia is a language-based learning disorder that makes it difficult for individuals to connect written letters to the sounds they make.
 It can impact a child’s ability to spell, read, write, and pronounce words correctly.
 It is usually not diagnosed until a child has had exposure to reading and writing in school.
-Dyslexia often runs in families, so a child who has a parent or sibling with dyslexia is at a higher risk.
+Dyslexia often runs in families, so a child with a parent or sibling with dyslexia is at a higher risk.

 2. How do I know if my child has dyslexia?

-Dyslexia should be diagnosed by a psychologist or neuropsychologist, as it requires extensive testing in intellectual, academic, phonological processing, and other processing skill areas.
+A psychologist or neuropsychologist should diagnose dyslexia, as it requires extensive testing in intellectual, academic, phonological processing, and other processing skill areas.
 Speech language pathologists can also play a role when a team approach is used for diagnosis.

 Symptoms of dyslexia can be detected as early as preschool, although it cannot be diagnosed at this age.
 Early signs of possible dyslexia include: